bpucker/NAVIP/README.md

 # Usage

 For the main program, there are no strict dependencies other than Linux, [Python 3](https://www.python.org), and [matplotlib](https://matplotlib.org).
 For most use cases, it is sufficient to download the source code / clone the git repository and run the script ***runnavip.sh*** with the required arguments, which will guide the user through the entire NAVIP processing pipeline:

 ```
-Usage: runnavip.sh --i <invcf> --g <ingff> --f <infasta> --o <outpath>
+Usage: runnavip.sh -i <invcf> -g <ingff> -f <infasta> -o <outpath>

 where:
    -i | --invcf   Specify the input VCF file